2008 – January / February

 Our primary aim is to bring to light resources – from research, professional practice, and daily life – that contribute to an appreciation of the aging process.
 Challenging the longstanding view of aging as decline, we strive to create a vision of life in which aging is an unprecedented period of human enrichment.
 Such a revolution vitally depends on the communities of research and professional practices that focus on adult populations, especially people over 50.
-It is within these communities that new ideas, insights, factual support, and practices of growth enhancement can congenially emerge.
-By focusing on the developmental aspects of aging, and the availability of relevant resources, skills, and resiliencies, research not only brings useful insights into the realm of practice but creates hope and empowers action among older people.
+It is within these communities that new ideas, insights, factual support, and practices of growth enhancement can effectively emerge.
+By focusing on the developmental aspects of aging – the availability of relevant resources, skills, and resiliencies – research not only brings useful insights into the realm of practice, but inspires hope and empowers action among older people.
 By moving beyond practices of repair and prevention, to emphasize growth-enhancing activities, practitioners also contribute to the societal reconstruction of aging.

 We hope you will join us in the present endeavor,